Forest Holidays' secret data

 By December 2018 there had been no response from Mr Palmer, even though the Forestry Commission had now declared that there will be no further applications by Forest Holidays here.

-By September 2019 there had still been no reply from Mr Palmer so we wrote to him again.
+By September 2019 there had still been no reply so we wrote to Mr Palmer again.
 Also, with the renamed Forestry England drawing up a new Forest Management Plan for Fineshade Wood, we asked that they should again attempt to extract the secret data from Forest Holidays.
 How can FE carry out proper management of the Public Forest Estate while their partners refuse to release potentially important data?